Exosome Therapy for Hair Loss

 At Vining Surgery Center, we use exosomes which are sourced from amniotic mesenchymal stem cells.
 These exosomes are cryofrozen and packaged in a sterile vial ready for use.

 How long do exosomes last in your body?

 Exosomes are present 6 to 8 months after the final treatment.

 Can the patient take NSAIDS?

-No. It is ideal for the patient to stop taking NSAIDS for about 3 days prior to the injection and for 3 weeks after.
-A part of the exosomes function is a prostaglandin response which would be inhibited by the NSAIDS.
-Please note, NSAIDS will NOT destroy the injected cells, just potentially lessen the effects.
-It is also known that not taking NSAIDS is purely to optimize the final results.
+No. It is ideal for the patient to stop taking NSAIDS for 72 hours prior to the injection and for 4 days after.
+NSAIDS will NOT destroy the injected cells but they can potentially lessen the effects.

 Are there any contraindications for exosome injections?